BarryByte/nginx-microservices-gateway/README.md

 # Nginx API Gateway Configuration Guide

 ## Overview
 This document contains all necessary steps, do's and don'ts, and learnings from setting up an API Gateway using Nginx.
-It includes details about configuration file management, service routing, and troubleshooting.
+It includes details about configuration file management, service routing, caching, rate limiting, adding custom headers, and troubleshooting.

 ---